Svalorzen/CppCopyProposal/README.md

 - Creating and extending a strong typedef of a given class should be as simple as extending a class using inheritance.
 - The interface of types should be built incrementally, as it is now, and it should not be possible to remove methods/attributes of the original type.
-This allows to understand type hierarchies more easily.
+We explicitly do not consider the ability to remove existing functionality, as it would make it much harder, if not nearly impossible, to understand large type hierarchies.
 - Strong typedefs are considered as separate types, but it should be possible to allow their usage in place of their original type with additional syntax.
 - Do not allow automatic creation of non-member functions for strong typedefs,